-Students will take 18 credits of elective courses to fulfill the requirements for the major.
-At least nine credits must be at the 300-level or above.
+Students will take 15 credits of elective courses to fulfill the requirements for the major.
+At least six credits must be at the 300-level or above.

-AHAR or FLM AHAR 101 Ancient Material Culture (if not taken as core) 100 Introduction to Visual Culture (if not taken as core) AH or 200 Ancient to Baroque (if not taken as core) AH 210 Van Gogh to Warhol (if not taken as core) AH AH AH 201 204 212 Picasso and His Contemporaries in the South of France (1 credit) Traffickers, Thieves and Forgers: Art Crime Contemporary Art in the Global Village AH 214 New Perspectives: Visual Technology in Renaissance and Baroque Art
+AHAR or 101 Ancient Material Culture (if not taken as core) FLM 100 Introduction to Visual Culture (if not taken as core) AH or 200 Ancient to Baroque (if not taken as core) AH 210 Van Gogh to Warhol (if not taken as core) AH 201 Picasso and His Contemporaries in the South of France (1 credit) AH 204 Traffickers, Thieves and Forgers: Art Crime AH 211 The Art of Photography AH 212 Contemporary Art in the Global Village

-АН 216 The Art of War
+AH 216 The Art of War

 AH 217 The Decorative Arts and Female Gaze

+AH 218 Art at Auction

+AH 220 Rome in Comics and Graphic Novels

 AH 260 The Lure of Naples (1 credit)

 AH 261 The Lure of Florence (1 credit)

 AH 301 Baroque Rome and Italy

 AH 308 Before the Renaissance

 AH 310 The Renaissance in Rome

 AH 312 Villas, Palaces and Gardens in the Renaissance and Baroque

 AH 316 Museology and Curatorship

-319 Renaissance Florence
+AH 319 Renaissance Florence

-Venice in the Renaissance
+AH 321 Venice in the Renaissance

-324 The Romantic Imagination
+AH 324 The Romantic Imagination

-AH Art History Capstone Thesis
+AH 499 Art History Capstone Thesis

-AHAR

-AHAK 204 Ancient North Africa: the Archaeology and Art History of the Other Side of the Mediterranean
+AHAR 204 Ancient North Africa: the Archaeology and Art History of the

-ATTAD 21/
+Other Side of the Mediterranean

-AHAR Egyptian Art and Archaeology
+AHAR 214 Egyptian Art and Archaeology

 AHAR 221 Minoans and Mycenaeans: Archaeology and Art History of the

-4 T T A D 250 Aegean Bronze Age
+Aegean Bronze Age

-AHAR Introduction to Art and Antiquities Crime (1 credit)

-AHAR Berlin Museums and Cultural Dilemma (1 credit)
+AHAR 255 Berlin Museums and Cultural Dilemma (1 credit)

-AHAR Roman Imperial Art and Architecture
+AHAR 300 Roman Imperial Art and Architecture

-AHAR Conserving Rome's Monuments

-AHAR Late Antique and Byzantine Art
+AHAR 307 Late Antique and Byzantine Art

-AHAR Etruscan Art and Archaeology
+AHAR 314 Etruscan Art and Archaeology

+AHAR 317 Introduction to Museum Studies

 AHRE 106 Sacred Space: Religious Architecture of Rome

 ENG 327 The Art of the Review: Movies, Books and the Arts